noxthot/ss22_julia_workshop/pages/hpc/distributed.md

 Luckily, our $\pi$ example does not need much data movement.

 \exercise{
 Define a new function `in_unit_circle_distributed1` with the `@distributed` macro and an appropriate *reducer* function (the syntax is `x = @distributed (operator) for ...`).
-Note that you might need to always return a value inside to loop.
+Note that you might need to always return a value inside the loop.
 For comparison start 4 workers and test the accuracy and measure the performance.
 \solution{
 ```julia
 function in_unit_circle_distributed1(N::Int64)